Congratulations to 2021 recipient

 Key characteristics of award winners may include:

-2. Letters of support (minimum of 3 letters).
+2. Letters of support (maximum of 5 letters).
 The nominator is encouraged to provide supporting letters that describe the active efforts made by the nominee to improve scientific environment.
-The supporting letters can be by former trainees, students, colleagues, or anyone else who has been directly impacted by the work of the nominee.3.
+The supporting letters can be by former trainees, students, colleagues, or anyone else who has been directly impacted by the work of the nominee.
+Letters from former and current mentees are strongly encouraged.3.
 Curriculum Vitae (5 page max).

 Click here to submit a nomination